 My web host was not amused by the spike and called me at home.
 Le sigh.

 Today, blogging doesn’t seem to have the camaraderie that it had back then.
 My audience has moved (mostly) to Facebook.
-I got married to an amazing woman, and we have two adorable, precocious girls.
+I got married, and have two adorable, precocious girls.
 My blogging time became limited.